flybywiresim/docs/docs/fbw-a32nx/feature-guides/local-api-server.md

 It also shows the available printer to help with configuring the Remote MCDU service for local printing.

-The log is also stored in a file in this folder:
+The log file is also stored in a file in this folder, formatted by date:
 ```
 <YOUR_COMMUNITY_FOLDER>\flybywire-aircraft-a320-neo\resources\logs\local-api
 ```
+Please send us the latest logfile to the support channel on discord or on github issues if you're facing issues using the Local API's features.

 ## Troubleshooting